mindedge/blade/readme.md

 Include boostrap/app.php in you applications entry point, somewhere thats is globally included or autoloaded, and uou are now ready to use all three services this package provides.

+For further help and documenation, see the below links:

 [The Laravel Blade Docs.](https://laravel.com/docs/5.7/blade)

 [The Laravel Database Docs](https://laravel.com/docs/5.7/database)